International Students to Enrol

 Code of practice for pastoral care of international students

-The New Zealand School of Food and Wine abides by the Code of Practice for the Pastoral Care of International Students which sets out minimum standards of advice and care that you can expect and provides a procedure that you can follow if you have concerns about the treatment you receive from us or an NZSFW registered agent.
+The New Zealand School of Food and Wine abides by the Education (Pastoral Code of International Students) Code of Practice 2016 which sets out minimum standards of advice and care that you can expect and provides a procedure that you can follow if you have concerns about the treatment you receive from us or an NZSFW registered agent.
 The New Zealand Qualifications Authority [NZQA] administers the Code.
 An abridged version of the Code of Practice is available here.

 Click here to view the regulations to support international students while studying in New Zealand.

 Before you arrive you'll want to learn as much as you can about New Zealand.
 For information about New Zealand, visit the official Tourism New Zealand website.